ILIAD-ocean-twin/application_package/HelloWorld/README.md

 **NOTE**: It is also possible to write a CWL that outputs the process standard output as a file, you can see how in the [Application Packaging for HelloWorld_v0.py version of this tutorial](./ApplicationPackaging_HelloWorld_v0.md)

-### Application package software container
+### Application Package Software Container
-An Application Package refers to a comprehensive collection of software, resources, and specifications bundled together, designed to distribute and execute specific data processing workflows.
-It ensures the application's easy distribution, installation, and execution across various computing environments.
+An Application Package refers to a comprehensive collection of software, resources, and specifications bundled together, designed to distribute and execute specific data processing workflows. t ensures that the application can be easily distributed, installed and run in different computing environments.
-Two main building blocks exist in an Application Package: Application Package Document and Application Package Container.
+There are two main building blocks in an Application Package: Application Package Document and Application Package Container.
-The Application Package leverages on Docker technology for implementing the Application Package Container.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+The Application Package uses Docker technology to implement the Application Package Container.
+A Docker container image is a lightweight, self-contained, executable software package that contains everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-The Application is executed as a command-line interface (CLI) tool that runs as a non-interactive executable program: it receives input arguments, performs a computation, and terminates after producing some output.
+The application is run as a command line interface (CLI) tool that runs as a non-interactive executable: it takes input arguments, performs a computation, and terminates after producing some output.

 #### The Dockerfile